CDRT/mk_docs/docs/guides/sus/su_dg/su_dg_ch3.md

 #### Import Updates

+!!! info
+    This feature has been deprecated in version **5.08.02.33**

 Update Retriever enables you to import updates to your repository from a local location or network share.
 Once the updates are in the repository, you can assign them to specific systems and deploy them to multiple computers.

 !!! note